 2. Drinking calories

 Sweetened beverages provide a lot of calories for very little nutrients.
-It's best to keep sports drinks, sodas and fruit juices to a minimum.
+It's best to limit sports drinks, sodas and fruit juices.
 The Centers for Disease Control and Prevention reports that sugary drinks have been linked to poor diet quality, weight gain, obesity, and type 2 diabetes in adults.

 3. Refined sugars